AnthonySchneider2000/operdle/README.md

 - Tablets
 - Mobile phones (iOS Safari, Android Chrome)

-## 🚀 Deployment

-### Vercel (Recommended)

-The easiest way to deploy Operdle is using the [Vercel Platform](https://vercel.com/new):

-1. Push your code to a Git repository
-2. Import the project in Vercel
-3. Deploy with zero configuration

-### Other Platforms

-Operdle can be deployed on any platform that supports Next.js:
-- Netlify
-- Railway
-- Digital Ocean App Platform
-- AWS Amplify

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).